hydrocarbon-tk/Hydrocarbon/README.md

 ![Hydrocarbon](./site/resources/img/test.webp)

-Hydrocarbon is a general purpose parser and AST generator with output targets for Typescript, Rust, C++, WebAssembly, and Go.
-It provides utilities for describing both Grammars and language agnostic Abstract Syntax Tree, and runtime system for traversing and transforming AST nodes.
-For targets that support such features, it can generate multi-threaded, streaming parsers.
+The Hydrocarbon Toolkit is a set of Language compilers and tools that can used to generate parsers, AST implementations, and diagrams for domain specific languages and general purpose languages.

+It has build targets for several popular languages including TypeScript, Rust, Go, and C++.

+Existing projects enhanced by Hydrocarbon:

+- Candlelibrary JS
+- Candlelibrary TS
+- CandleLibrary CSS

 Hydrocarbon utilize a unique hybrid parser algorithm to deliver parsers capable of handling ambiguous grammars outside the